chiranjivsethi/Machine_Learning_Algorithm_Visualised/README.md

 Following Algorithms are Implemented:
  * K-Nearest Neighbors
- * Linear Regression with and without Gradient Descent
+ * Linear Regression with Gradient Descent
- * K-means Clustering

 ## K-Nearest Neighbors
 It is Classification Algorithm.